AnuragSinghDhami/Real-Time-Gesture-Controlled-AI-Math-Solver/README.md

 3. **Definite integral:** <br>

-   his image displays the calculation of the definite integral of sin(x) from 0 to pi.
+   This image displays the calculation of the definite integral of sin(x) from 0 to pi.

    ![Integration of sin(x) from 0 to pi](p2.png)